 - •Ospemifene is a novel selective estrogen receptor modulator for the treatment of vulvo-vaginal atrophy and dyspareunia.

-- •This meta-analysis reviews all the published randomized controlled trials on the efficacy of ospemifene.
+- •This meta-analysis reviews all the published randomized controlled trials on the side -effects and safety of ospemifene.

-To evaluate the efficacy of ospemifene in treating dyspareunia associated with postmenopausal vulvo-vaginal atrophy (VVA).
+To evaluate the tolerability and safety of ospemifene in treating dyspareunia associated with postmenopausal vulvo- vaginal atrophy (VVA).

 To read this article in full you will need to make a payment

 Purchase one-time access:Academic & Personal: 24 hour online accessCorporate R&D Professionals: 24 hour online access